istio/istio.io/content/en/docs/ops/configuration/security/security-policy-examples/index.md

         notRequestPrincipals: ["*"]
 {{< /text >}}

-Similarly, Use the following policy to enforce namespace isolation but allow request from ingress gateway.
+Similarly, Use the following policy to require mandatory namespace isolation and also allow requests from ingress gateway.
 The policy denies the request if the namespace is not `foo` and the principal is not `cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account`.
-In other words, the policy allows request if the namespace is `foo` or the principal is `cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account`.
+In other words, the policy allows the request only if the namespace is `foo` or the principal is `cluster.local/ns/istio-system/sa/istio-ingressgateway-service-account`.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1